Eugenoil/course-leverx/README.md

 # Task 1
+Steps to download
+1. Download .zip of this branch to computer
+2. Unzip this acrhive

 Steps to compile
 1. Open PowerShell in root directory - `leverx_task1`
 2. Write command to compile Task1.java  - ` javac -d bin src/main/Hello.java`